 Okay, this may seem obvious, but I really don’t think people use shelves to their full potential when they’re storing things.
 Sure, if people have cellars or cold rooms, there are shelves in there for jars and cans and stuff, but think about the junk room in your parents’ basement.
-If it’s anything like my parents’ (and don’t tell them that I said this), the space isn’t really used to its full potential, it’s kind of just … full of stuff.
-There are a few bookshelves in there with a whole bunch or crap on them, but I am talking about using some seriously effective shelving here, like really effective, like how residential plumbers use their tools.
+If it’s anything like my parents’ (and don’t tell them that I said this), the space isn’t really used to its full potential, it’s kind of just full of random stuff.
+There are a few bookshelves in there with a whole bunch or crap on them, but I am talking about using some seriously effective shelving here, like how a photographer uses their sophisticated tools to capture the perfect shots.

 I’m talking shelving along three of the walls, separated by partitions, organised by type of crap.
 Just think about how beautiful it could be.
 All the stuff on the floor or shoved under some desk could be on the wall, up out of the way, and visible.
 You could actually walk around to get to things you need, instead of taking one look inside the room and deciding whatever it is that I’m trying to get at simply isn’t worth crawling through the mess of stuff in there.
 Which is, admittedly, what sometimes happens.
 Again, don’t tell my parents I’m sharing this with you.
 And it is just one room, after all.